cncf/wg-serverless/whitepapers/serverless-overview/README.md

 However, serverless technology is not a perfect fit for all cases and careful consideration should be given to when it is appropriate.
 Short-lived, event-driven processing is driving early adoption and use cases for businesses that expect a high rate of change with unpredictable capacity and infrastructure needs are emerging.
 See the [Additional References](#heading=h.nkn4basctyj) section for more reading material and insights into serverless computing.

 The CNCF Serverless Working Group, in partnership with [Redpoint Ventures](http://www.redpoint.com/), recently published a [Serverless Landscape](https://docs.google.com/spreadsheets/d/10rSQ8rMhYDgf_ib3n6kfzwEuoE88qr0amUPRxKbwVCk/edit#gid=0).
 It illustrates some of the major serverless projects, tooling and services that are available in the ecosystem.
 It is not intended to represent a comprehensive, fully inclusive serverless ecosystem, nor is it an endorsement, rather just an overview of the landscape.
-It is expected that owners of each will provide updates in an attempt to keep it up to date.
+It is expected that owners of each will provide updates to keep it up to date.

 # Next Steps for the CNCF